Caroni Swamp: Protected Area and Species

 The Caroni Swamp has a total of 20 endangered species and is ecologically diverse.
 It provides a variety of habitats for flora and fauna.
 Caroni Swamp supports a rich biodiversity.
-It is a very productive area of wetland that provides food (organic production) and also provides protection.
+It is a productive area of wetland that provides food (organic production) and also provides protection.
 It is also a nursery for marine and freshwater species.
-Caroni Swamp is important economically and is a popular site for ecotourism.
+The Caroni Swamp is important economically and is a popular site for ecotourism.

 Important Bird Area

-The swamp has been designated an Important Bird Area (IBA) by BirdLife International because it supports A significant population of scarlet ibis as well as other waterbirds.
+The swamp has been designated an Important Bird Area (IBA) by BirdLife International because it supports a significant population of scarlet ibis as well as other waterbirds.
 It is also important for silky anteaters and crab-eating raccoons.

 Educational Usage / Eco-tourism

-The Caroni Swamp is visited by thousands of eco-tourists per year.
-This is important to local communities.
-The Caroni Swamp is not only an attraction for tourism but it also provides goods and services to local communities and to the Island of Trinidad.
+The Caroni Swamp is visited by thousands of nationals and eco-tourists per year, and is important to local communities.
+The Caroni Swamp is not only an attraction for tourism but it also provides goods and services to local communities and to the island of Trinidad.
 For example, the swamp provides coastal storm surge protection, carbon sequestration (the uptake and storage of carbon by trees and plants that absorb carbon dioxide), and sediment filtration for near-shore ecosystems.

 In 2011 a project was started in order to evaluate the TEV, total economic value, of the Caroni Swamp.
 The study looks at the way the Caroni Swamp provides for Trinidad and Tobago and to the wider Caribbean.
-The study will also predict the potential damage that climate change can have on wetlands and ecosystems such as the Caroni Swamp.
-This study could provide strategies for preventing damage to other wetlands as well.
+The study also predicts the potential damage that climate change can have on wetlands and ecosystems such as the Caroni Swamp.
+This study may provide strategies for preventing damage to other wetlands as well.